 The Fashion Institute of Design & Merchandising has a treasured collection of more than 15,000 costumes, accessories and textiles from the 19th century through the present day, including gorgeous film and theater costumes – a fashionista’s dream day.

-32. Eat (Two) French Dip Sandwiches
+32. Eat a French Dip sandwich

 One of Los Angeles’ most iconic foods is the French Dip sandwich, a hearty sandwich piled high with oven-roasted beef, pork, turkey or lamb served with or without cheese on a French roll and dipped in au jus (the juice of the roast).
-There are two restaurants who claim to have invented the messy sandwich: Philippe The Original, which sells on average 3,000 sandwiches daily, and Cole’s.
-Take a taste test at both!
+There are 2 restaurants who claim to have invented the messy sandwich: Philippe The Original, which sells on average 3,000 sandwiches daily, and Cole’s.
+Take a taste test at both.

 33. All aboard the hamburger and hot dog express